endermejia/endermejia/README.md

 ### Senior Frontend Developer 🧙‍♂️

-👋 Hi, I’m Gabriel Mejía Melgarejo
+Hi, I'm Gabriel Mejía 👋

-💖 I’m a fanatic climber and a good and motivated programmer.
+I'm a Senior FrontEnd Developer.

-🧠 I’m a Frontend Developer with more than 3 years of experience in Angular and Typescript.
+More than 3 years of experience in Angular and Typescript.

+Working at RICOH for the Public Administration.

+I’m a good and motivated programmer 👨‍💻 ...

+... and a passionate climber 🧗‍♂️.

 ##